Jerome Maake: Parliamentary career

 In 2009, Maake was elected to the National Assembly of South Africa as an African National Congress representative and has been re-elected since in 2014 and 2019.
 He has served on the police, intelligence, defence, education, arts and culture, and public enterprises committees.

 On 14 November 2019, he was appointed as chairperson of the Joint Standing Committee on Intelligence.

+Maake was ranked too low on the ANC national list to be returned to parliament following the 2024 general election.